imran1509/DevSecOps-Project-Netflix-Deployment/README.md

 - We have already added Jenkins in Prometheus.yml file on monitoring server in Installing node exporter step.

-**Step 12: Add/Import Jenkins dashboard in grafana:**
+### Step 12: Add/Import Jenkins dashboard in grafana:

 - Just like we added "Node exporter" dashboard.

 - Import "Jenkins" dashboard in grafana.

-**Phase 5: Notification**
+## Phase 5: Notification

-1. **Implement Notification Services:**
+### Step 1: Implement Notification Services:

 - Set up email notifications in Jenkins or other notification mechanisms.

 - Go to System: From the Jenkins dashboard, go to **Manage Jenkins** > **System**

 - Locate ‘Extended E-mail Notification’ Section: Scroll down to find the **Extended E-mail Notification** section

 - SMTP Server Configuration:
         - SMTP Server: Enter the address of your SMTP server (e.g., smtp.gmail.com for Gmail).
         - Default User E-mail Suffix: If all emails are from the same domain (like @example.com), you can set it here.
         - Use SMTP Authentication: Enable this if your SMTP server requires authentication.